tobbelobb/line-collision-detector/README.md

 ```
 # run
 ```

 ## Compilation database
-If you need the compilation database (`compile_commands.json`), this can be generated within the Docker container with the following commands:
+If you need the compilation database (`compile_commands.json`), this can be generated within the Docker container with the following command:
 ```
-# cd /line-collision-detector/linc
-# ./make_compilation_database.sh
+# make-compilation-database.sh
 ```
 It actually creates two versions:
 ```